danieldavilaaleman/HudsonBayMicrobiome/MetagenomicAnalysis/BinningMethods.md

 Final.contigs_1000.fa contains ***110,949 contigs.***

-The next step was to generate *.bam* files of each sample fastq files to the final.contigs_1000.fa
+The next step was to generate *.bam* files of each sample fastq files to the filtered Co-Assembly fasta file **final.contigs_1000.fa**

 ```
 #!/bin/bash